Graffiti as art in order-conscious Singapore

-SINGAPORE In an industrial park near Singapore's harbour, a group of people spray-paint a wall with the bright colours and rebellious swirls of graffiti.
+SINGAPORE In an industrial park near Singapore's harbor, a group of people spray-paint a wall with the bright colors and rebellious swirls of graffiti.

 Under other circumstances, their action would lead to prompt arrest.
 But the "taggers" are artists taking part in a performance highlighting the urban art form.